Marcos-A/teaching-stats/README.md

     4. Add 127.0.0.1:8000 to Chosen sites and save the new settings.

 #### 7. Set up home/settings.py:
+    1. Add your secret key.
-    1. Add 127.0.0.1 between single quotes to the list of ALLOWED_HOSTS, e.g. `ALLOWED_HOSTS = ['127.0.0.1']`; separate them with commas if there's more than one.
+    2. Add 127.0.0.1 between single quotes to the list of ALLOWED_HOSTS, e.g. `ALLOWED_HOSTS = ['127.0.0.1']`; separate them with commas if there's more than one.
 Adding a dot like in '.mydomain.com' will work as a wildcard to include multiple subdomains.
-    2. Make sure SITE_ID has the correct id of your site.
+    3. Make sure SITE_ID has the correct id of your site.
 You can obtain the proper id with a simple query to your database: `SELECT * FROM django_site WHERE name = '127.0.0.1:8000'`.
-    3. Set up your PostgreSQL database connection configuration
+    4. Set up your PostgreSQL database connection configuration

 ```
 DATABASES = {